-Because game times vary depending on TV coverage, this schedule has the games starting at 8AM the day of and lists the game location instead of the network (“Bobby Dodd Stadium, Atlanta, GA”, instead of “ESPN”).
-A reminder is scheduled for 13:00 (1:00PM ET) the day before each game.
+The schedule also lists the location of the game instead of the network.
+So “Bobby Dodd Stadium, Atlanta, GA”, instead of “ESPN”.
+A reminder is also scheduled for 13:00 (1:00PM ET) the day before each game.

 * * *

-Outlook users may follow these simple instructions to import the schedule.
-Make sure to read the all the directions below before you begin, as there are some options you may wish to change before importing the calendar:
+Outlook users may use these instructions to import the schedule.
+Make sure to read the all the instructions before you begin, as there are some options you may wish to change before importing the calendar:

 - Download the file to your desktop and unzip.